 Did you know?

-- Autism is four times more likely in boys than girls.
+- ASD is more than 4 times more common among boys than among girls.
+[Read article]

 - Autism is the fastest-growing serious developmental disability in the U.S.